Dr. Brandon Yip

 About

-Dr. Yip is a Licensed Clinical Psychologist in California (PSY35651) and specializes in Forensic and Neuropsychology.
-Dr. Yip currently leads psychological and neuropsychological testing, evaluation, and assessments at Pacific Clinics, where he also provides services in a forensic diversion program alongside LA County Department of Probation.
-Dr. Yip also provides clinical services in the school based mental health program and clinical supervision for the APA-Accredited Doctoral Psychology Program and the Doctoral Practicum Training Program.
-Dr. Yip is also the Managing Director at the Center for Risk Assessment where he conducts research and provides trainings on risk assessments.
-Dr. Yip also provides clincial services and consultations in his own practice at Dr. B. Yip Psychological Services.
+Dr. Yip is a Licensed Clinical Psychologist in California (PSY35651) specializing in forensic psychology, neuropsychology, and suicidology.
+He currently leads psychological and neuropsychological testing, evaluation, and assessments at Pacific Clinics, where he also provides services in a forensic diversion program in partnership with the LA County Department of Probation.
+Furthermore, Dr. Yip provides clinical services within the school-based mental health program and serves as a Supervising Psychologist for the an APA-accredited Doctoral Psychology Internship Program and the Doctoral Practicum Training Program.
+As the Managing Director at the Center for Risk Assessment, he conducts research and provides training on risk assessment protocols.
+Additionally, Dr. Yip provides clinical services and consultations through his private practice, Dr. B. Yip Psychological Services.

-Dr. Yip completed a 2-year post-doctoral experience with a specialization in Psychological and Neuropsychological Assessments at Pacific Clinics and post-doctoral training at Enki Health Services in community health.
+Dr. Yip completed a two-year post-doctoral fellowship with a specialization in Psychological and Neuropsychological Assessments at Pacific Clinics and post-doctoral fellowship at Enki Health Services in community health.
 He completed a doctoral internship/ residency in forensic and correctional psychology at the California Department of Corrections and Rehabilitation- California Correctional Health Care Services.
 Dr. Yip also completed an externship in neuropsychology at the Children’s Hospital Los Angeles- USC Keck School of Medicine.

-Dr. Yip's focus and specialization clinically and in research is on suicidal and homicidal ideations and violence, as well as forensic psychology, neuropsychological/ psychological assessment, and crisis intervention.
-Dr. Yip also has interests in health psychology, legal psychology, ethics in clinical psychology, and risk management.
-Dr. Yip has held clinical positions at a correctional facility/ prison, academic medical hospital, inpatient psychiatric hospital, community health center/ clinic, crisis center, and school based mental health.
-He has also held leadership positions at a nonprofit organization specializing in crisis intervention and mental health advocacy and at a brain trauma treatment center specializing in neuropsychological assessment, neuro-rehabilitation, and biofeedback treatment.
-He has conducted research, published, and presented on topics including the following: suicide and homicide assessment, forensic psychology, and the impact of social media on psychological well-being.
-Further, Dr. Yip consults in organizational development, the development of businesses and non-profits, and as a UX psychologist.
+Dr. Yip’s clinical and research focus is on suicidal and homicidal ideation and violence, as well as forensic psychology, neuropsychological/psychological assessment, and crisis intervention.
+His professional interests also include health psychology, legal psychology, ethics in clinical psychology, and risk management.
+Dr. Yip has held clinical positions in correctional facilities, academic medical hospitals, inpatient psychiatric hospitals, community health centers, crisis centers, and school-based mental health programs.
+Additionally, he has held leadership positions at a nonprofit organization specializing in crisis intervention and mental health advocacy, and at a brain trauma treatment center specializing in neuropsychological assessment, neuro-rehabilitation, and biofeedback treatment.
+He has conducted research, published, and presented on topics including suicide and homicide assessment, forensic psychology, and the impact of social media on psychological well-being.
+Furthermore, Dr. Yip consults on organizational development, the development of businesses and nonprofits, and serves as a UX psychologist.

-Dr. Yip is a member of the National Register of Health Service Psychologist, a member of the American Academy of Clinical Psychology, a member of the National Academy of Neuropsychology, and a member of the American Bar Association.
+Dr. Yip is a credentialed Health Service Psychologist, a member of the National Register of Health Service Psychologist, a member of the American Academy of Clinical Psychology, a member of the National Academy of Neuropsychology, and a member of the American Bar Association.

 Click here for clinical services provided by Dr. Yip.